EarthEngineering/EarthEngineering.github.io/_posts/2020-04-22-facetop-components-and-tech-stack.md

 ![Tech Stack](/assets/facetop-tech-stack.jpg)

-Facetop has a very rich software ecosystem. my.facetop.xyz is the dashboard where users sign in to view usage stats as well as interact with their Facetop.
+Facetop has a very rich software ecosystem. my.facetop.earth is the dashboard where users sign in to view usage stats as well as interact with their Facetop.

-### my.facetop.xyz
+### my.facetop.earth

-As with [all of our software](https://github.com/EarthEngineering), [my.facetop.xyz](http://my.facetop.xyz) is 100% open source under the [MIT license](https://opensource.org/licenses/MIT) and can be found [on Github](https://github.com/EarthEngineering/my.facetop.xyz).
+As with [all of our software](https://github.com/EarthEngineering), [my.facetop.earth](http://my.facetop.earth) is 100% open source under the [MIT license](https://opensource.org/licenses/MIT) and can be found [on Github](https://github.com/EarthEngineering/my.facetop.earth).

-### rest.facetop.xyz
+### rest.facetop.earth

-[rest.facetop.xyz](http://rest.facetop.xyz) is a suite of REST webservices for Facetop.
+[rest.facetop.earth](http://rest.facetop.earth) is a suite of REST webservices for Facetop.
 It accepts requests in the form of HTTP and returns JSON.
 It also has an [MQTT](https://www.npmjs.com/package/mqtt) message broker for publishing messages to channels which have subscribers.
-This can also be found [on Github](https://github.com/EarthEngineering/rest.facetop.xyz)
+This can also be found [on Github](https://github.com/EarthEngineering/rest.facetop.earth)

 ### Facetop OS